SDG 13 - Teaching

 Environmental Sustainability Policy Statement

 Ulster University is committed to embedding environmental sustainability across all areas of its operations, teaching, research, and engagement.
-Our Environmental Sustainability Policy outlines our strategic approach to reducing carbon emissions, minimising waste, conserving resources, and enhancing biodiversity.
+Our Environmental Sustainability Policy Statement outlines our strategic approach to reducing carbon emissions, minimising waste, conserving resources, and enhancing biodiversity.
 Guided by international standards and national priorities, we aim to lead by example, fostering a culture of sustainability that supports our students, staff, and wider community in creating a more resilient and sustainable future.
 The Policy Statement also demonstrates Ulster's commitment to integrating sustainability into the curriculum.

 Carbon Literacy Training

 Ulster University is committed to building a sustainable future by equipping staff and students with the knowledge and skills to take meaningful climate action.
-Our free, accredited Carbon Literacy Training program raises awareness of climate change impacts and practical ways to reduce carbon footprints both at work and in daily life.
+Our free, accredited Carbon Literacy Training programme raises awareness of climate change impacts and practical ways to reduce carbon footprints both at work and in daily life.
 By engaging staff and students across the University, the training fosters a culture of environmental responsibility, empowering individuals to lead and support sustainability initiatives throughout the University.

 SOS-UK Green Impact